Scaling Playbook14 min readLast reviewed

 $50/day floor, $300-500/day target on the ramp, $1K-3K/day if margins hold.
 The actual spend math we run on dropshipping accounts in our MCC, by stage.

 You need $50/day floor on Performance Max so Smart Bidding has enough conversions to learn.
 The realistic starting budget for a new dropshipping store is $50-100/day total.
 The realistic scaling target by day 30 is $300-500/day.
 By day 60-90, accounts with clean structure and holding margin push to $1K-3K/day.
 Doubling overnight breaks learning.
-Smooth ramps of 20% per week are how Smart Bidding handles scale.
+Linear ramps of 10-20% every 3-5 days are how Smart Bidding handles scale.

 The full spend math by stage, with the actual numbers from accounts in our MCC, is below.